Vision Correction About 75% of the U.S. population uses some type... | Channels for Pearson+

 Introduction to Probability

-The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this scenario, selecting four people can be modeled as a binomial experiment where 'success' is defined as a person using vision correction.
-This distribution helps us understand the likelihood of different outcomes, including the event where all four individuals use vision correction.
+Binomial probability refers to the probability of a certain number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+Here, we can apply this concept to calculate the probability of all four individuals using vision correction, treating each selection as a trial with a success probability of 0.75.

 Recommended video: